openstack-infra/nodepool/doc/source/configuration.rst

 images-dir
 ----------

-When we generate images using disk-image-builder they need to be written to somewhere.
+When we generate images using diskimage-builder they need to be written to somewhere.
 The ``images-dir`` parameter is the place to write them.